dawidvdh/get_last_circleci_build_number/README.md

 You should be able to find your repository name and user name on circleci when you enter into a project the url will be `https://app.circleci.com/projects/project-setup/github/dawidvdh/some-project` so in this case `dawidvdh` is my username and `some-project` is my project.

+## Usage

-I typical use it in the projectg like so:
+I typical use it in a project like so:

 ```
 before_all do |options, params|